zephyrproject-rtos/trusted-firmware-m/trusted-firmware-m/docs/design_documents/source_structure.rst

 Folder name                         Purpose
 =================================== ===========================================
-include/\*                          SPM public headers. common/\*                           SPM common logic complies with PSA-FF-M and
+include/\*                          SPM public headers. ffm/\*                              SPM logic complies with PSA-FF-M and
                                     its necessary supporting functionalities,
                                     such as the runtime API and the thread operation, etc.